|PostgreSQL Reference Manual - Volume 3 - Server Administration Guide|

 9 Routine Database Maintenance Tasks

 PostgreSQL, like any database software, requires that certain tasks be performed regularly to achieve optimum performance.
-The tasks discussed here are required, but they are repetitive in nature and can easily be automated using standard tools such as cron scripts or Windows' Task Scheduler.
-It is the database administrator's responsibility to set up appropriate scripts, and to check that they execute successfully.
+The tasks discussed here are required, but they are repetitive in nature and can easily be automated using standard Unix tools such as cron scripts or Windows' Task Scheduler.
+But it is the database administrator's responsibility to set up appropriate scripts, and to check that they execute successfully.

 The other main category of maintenance task is periodic “vacuuming” of the database.
 This activity is discussed in section 9.1 Routine Vacuuming.
-Closely related to this is updating the statistics that will be used by the query planner, as discussed in section 9.1.3 Updating Planner Statistics.
+Closely related to this is updating the statistics that will be used by the query planner, as discussed in section 9.1.2 Updating planner statistics.

 Another task that might need periodic attention is log file management.
 This is discussed in section 9.3 Log File Maintenance.